Board Oversight of Artificial Intelligence: Best Practices for Governance, Compliance, and Ethical Considerations

 Outline

-- Introduction to AI governance
+- Introduction to AI Governance

 - Overview of AI technologies and certain business applications

-- Regulatory, technical, and ethical considerations
+- Regulatory, technical, and ethical considerations for AI

-- Ethical considerations and AI deployment
+- Ethical considerations

-- Current best practices for AI oversight
+- Current best practices for AI governance

-- Board responsibilities and accountability
+- Board responsibility and accountability for AI governance

 Benefits